Aso Known as Throw nets.

 A cast net falls under this definition in this circumstance.

-Catching bait fish that predator fish are feeding on will greatly increase the chances for a productive day of fishing.
+Catching bait fish that predator fish are feeding on will greatly increase the chances of a productive day of fishing.

 Having the correct cast net for the type of bait being targeted is very important.
 I have thrown many cast nets over giant schools of bait and caught zero fish.

-In general you want the largest diameter net you can throw with heavy round sinkers between 1-1.5 pound per radius foot.
+In general, you want the largest diameter net you can throw with heavy round sinkers between 1-1.5 pounds per radius foot.

 Learning to throw a net is the first step.